robrwo/Test-Roo-DataDriven/README.md

 This class extends [Test::Roo](https://metacpan.org/pod/Test::Roo) for data-driven tests that are kept in separate files.

-This is useful when a test has hundreds of test cases, where it is impractical to include all of the cases in a single test script.
+This is useful when a test script has too many test cases, so that it is impractical to include all of the cases in a single test script.

-This also allows different tests to share the test cases.
+It allows different tests to share the test cases.

+It also makes it easier to have testers with very little Perl knowledge to write tests.

 # METHODS